 The magnetite (Fe304) and Barytes (BaSO4) and scrap iron are used in the manufacturing of heavyweight concrete.

-Classification based on Geological Origin:
+aggregate types based on Geological Origin:

 1. Natural Aggregate: